MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-creating-and-interacting-with-odatav4-unbound-action.md

 To declare an OData unbound action define a codeunit with a procedure with the desired business logic.

-The following example illustrates a simple codeunit with two procedures that can be exposed as a web service and called as OData unbound actions.
+The following example illustrates a simple codeunit with three procedures that can be exposed as a web service and called as OData unbound actions.

 ```
 codeunit 50100 "MiscOperations"